PGBBS/pgbbs.github.io/_pages/how-to-find-a-phd-topic.md

 ---
-title: "Finding a Topic and Yourself: The Way to choosing a Topic for your PhD Thesis"
+title: "Finding a PhD Topic and Yourself"
 layout: page
 ---